 It is important when defrosting the colostrum, again it should be done so to keep bacterial loading to a minimum.
 We understand that there will always be some bacteria but by keeping this to a minimum and management to do so will help give the best start you calves.
 Defrosting colostrum should be done at a temperature under 60 degrees to minimise deaminating the antibodies and should be administered to the calf using clean equipment!

-For more advice and information, speak to the NWF Technical Team on 0800 756 2787, or speak to your local NWF Sales Specialist.
+For more advice and information, please get in touch on 0800 756 2787 or speak to your local NWF Sales Specialist.